voucherifyio/sdk-php-openapi-based/docs/Api/LoyaltiesApi.md

 Delete Loyalty Campaign

-This method permanently deletes a loyalty campaign and all related loyalty cards.
+Deletes a loyalty campaign and all related loyalty cards.
 This action cannot be undone.
 Also, it immediately removes any redemptions on loyalty cards.
+If the force parameter is set to false or not set at all, the loyalty campaign and all related loyalty cards will be moved to the bin.

 ### Example